Key Takeaways

 Cons

-Generally, annuitants are unable to withdraw any money from their annuity during the contract’s first several years unless they pay a surrender charge for withdrawals.
+Generally, annuitants are unable to withdraw most of the money from their annuity during the contract’s first several years unless they pay a surrender charge for withdrawals.
+Many companies do allow you to withdraw up to 10% of the contract without penalty.
 In addition, the IRS imposes penalties for any withdrawals made before you are at least 59 ½.

 Because deferred annuity contracts grow on a tax-deferred basis, the IRS taxes annuity earnings at the ordinary income rate.
 That rate may be higher than the capital gains rate applied to stocks, mutual funds and exchange-traded funds.